 Carbon dioxide (CO2)

 A final major driver of climate change is, in fact, CO2.
 Let’s get a couple of things straight right at the start.
 First, we know that CO2 traps heat and we know that increasing the amount of CO2 in an environment will result in the temperature increasing (you can find a nice list of papers on the heat trapping abilities of CO2 here).
 Additionally, everyone (even climate “skeptics”) agree that CO2 plays a vital role in maintaining the earth’s temperature.
 From those facts, it is intuitively obvious that increasing the CO2 in the atmosphere will result in the temperature increasing.
-Further, CO2 appears to be responsible a very large portion of the warming during past climate changes (Lorius et al. 1990; Shakun et al. 2012).
+Further, CO2 appears to be responsible for a very large portion of the warming during past climate changes (Lorius et al. 1990; Shakun et al. 2012).
 Note: For past climate changes, the CO2 does lag behind the temperature initially, but as I explained above, the initial warming triggers an increase in CO2, and the CO2 drives the majority of the climate change.

 At this point, you may be thinking, “fine, it’s CO2, but the CO2 isn’t from us, nature produces way more than we do.”
 It is true that nature emits more CO2 than us, but prior to the industrial revolution, nature was in balance, with the same amount of CO2 being removed as was emitted.
 Thus, there was no net gain.
 We altered that equation by emitting additional CO2.
 Further, the increase that we have caused is no little thing.
-The current concentration of CO2 in the atmosphere is higher than it has been at any point in the past 800,000 years.
+The concentration has increased by over 40% since the start of the industrial revolution, and the current concentration of CO2 in the atmosphere is higher than it has been at any point in the past 800,000 years.
 So, yes, we only emit a small fraction of the total CO2 each year, but we are emitting more CO2 than nature can remove, and a little bit each year adds up to a lot over several decades.